Neurotech-Hub/Carousel/Carousel_Controller/README.md

 1. **Power on** the system - Arduino initializes with default settings
 2. **Run `home`** - System finds MAG1 (home position) and sets up 840-step intervals for all 12 positions
 3. **Use `p1`-`p12`** - Navigate to any position using the shortest path (forward or backward)
-4. **Automatic door cycle** - Door opens and closes automatically when reaching a position
+4. **Automatic door control** - Door opens upon reaching a position.
+Closing is controlled by the beam breaker sequence (see below).
 5. **Manual control** - Use `open`/`close` for manual door operation when stopped at a position

 ## Position Layout